fthiella/fthiella.github.io/_posts/2017-08-25-markdown-filter-for-mason2.md

 </%augment>
 ````

-then your page can contain just Markdown syntax, here's an `index.mc` example page:
+then your page can contain just Markdown syntax, here's an `index.mc` example page (an empy line at the beginning seems to be needed here):

 ````perl